 If you want safe passage, but can’t stop, honking your car’s horn suffices too.

 Speaking of “other items” though, you really never know what you might find at an ovoo.
 When I pulled over and went running up to get a shot once, I heard a loud buzzing noise.
-It
+It was flies, a lot of them.

 And that was because – took me a moment to notice this – the base of the ovoo was made up of rotting, partially skeletal cow heads!